Grams (Mass)

 Also known as: gram, g, mass measurement

-Grams are the base unit of mass in the metric system, measuring the quantity of matter in a substance.
+A gram (g) is the fundamental unit of mass in chemistry, defined as one thousandth of a kilogram.
 Using grams directly in stoichiometry without converting to moles is the most common chemistry calculation error.

 ๐Ÿ’ก Intuition